 Can I deregister my child from school?

 Deregistering from school is the process by which your child’s name is taken off of the registry.
 Many parents have considered this in order to reduce the impact COVID-19 has on their child and family.
+Other families consider this option when their child’s mental wellbeing needs extra support.

 In this article we will explain how to deregister your child from school and what you can expect after the deregistration process.